Help! My Child Ate an Edible!

 What should you do if your child eats something containing marijuana?
 First and foremost, don’t panic.
 Then learn the issues, take stock, and take action, if necessary.

 Kids and Edibles

-If you believe your young child ate something containing marijuana you should treat it as you would if your child ate any other medication.
-Watch your child closely for reactions, and call your doctor immediately, or take your child to the emergency room if there are signs of distress of is acting ill.
+If you believe your youngster ate something containing marijuana you should treat it as you would if he or she ate any other medication.
+Watch closely for reactions, and call your doctor immediately, or take your child to the emergency room if there are signs of distress of is acting ill.

 But in general, stay calm and do not panic.
 Marijuana does not result in overdoses, and while generally not recommended for children, you should feel a sense of relief that it’s not necessarily a need for panic.